J-Soft/BeBot/ReadMe.txt

 This bot works for both, Anarchy Online (AO) and Age of Conan (AoC).
 Some settings and modules only make sense for AO and some make only sense for AoC.
-Whenever something is only applicable for one of the games, it is marked as „AO only“ or „AoC only“.
+Whenever something is only applicable for one of the games, it is marked as "AO only" or "AoC only".

 PREREQUISITES (WHAT DO YOU NEED?)
 ---------------------------------